Vinicius-PR/DT-Money/README.md

 The user can:

-* **Add a new transacton**: To add, the user has to click on the New Transaction button and fill the form.
+* **Add a new transaction**: To add, the user has to click on the New Transaction button and fill the form.
 After it, the data will be saved on file server.json.
 * **Delete a transaction**: The transactions saved will be listed in a table below.
 There is a trash icon that, clicking on it, will delete the transaction.

 ## Page